 - 228,264 acres of conservation plans

 - More than 1.3 million linear feet of stream-bank fencing

 - 1,757 acres of grass riparian buffers

 The survey is important for three reasons:

 - These results underscore that our water protection strategies and programs must be based on good, accurate data.
 This is necessary to our ability to target resources to meet the recommendations and action items put forth last January by Governor Wolf in Pennsylvania’s Bay Restoration Strategy.
-Moreover, having accurate data is key to developing Pennsylvania’s Phase 3 Watershed Implementation Plan, ensuring a plan that is accurate, realistic, and implementable.
+Moreover, accurate data is key to implementing Pennsylvania’s Phase 3 Watershed Implementation Plan, ensuring results that are accurate.

 - Finally, the survey protocol is replicable - giving us a reliable method for documenting farmers’ best management practices in the future, as we work to ensure that all efforts are counted in charting Pennsylvania’s progress on meeting its bay watershed goals.

 With 33,600 active Pennsylvania farms in the watershed, achieving water quality improvement goals is no easy task.
 Any solution must balance our interest in both improving local water quality and maintaining a vibrant agricultural sector.
 This survey acknowledges that agriculture is part of the solution.